jexia/deploy-action/README.md

 ([Boolean](#boolean))
 This allows the action to always exit on an exit code `0`.
 This should only be used if you expect to trigger this event within ~10 minute intervals and don't want the whole action to fail when Jexia returns an error such as when the application is already in the process of deploying.

+**Please note:** If a serious error occurs, such as invalid user credentials (email / password), the action will ignore your silent fail request.
+The philosophy behind this choice is as follows, if an error could be persistent and will cause the process to **never** successfully run, we will report this as an exit code `1` error.

 ### Debug

 ```yaml